paulrosen/abcjs/docs/audio/synthesized-sound.md

 * This works in any browser that supports `AudioContext`, `AudioContext.resume`, and `Promises`.
 That does NOT include IE, but this will work on any other "modern" browser that is at least the following version: Firefox 40, Safari 9.1, Edge 13, and Chrome 43.

 * This requires an internet connection for the "sound fonts".
 You can supply your own sound fonts, so if you want to deliver them locally you can get by without the network.
-The default sound fonts come from a github repo.
+The default sound fonts come from [this github repo](https://paulrosen.github.io/midi-js-soundfonts).

 * It is theoretically possible to create complex enough pieces to bog down your browser or eat up memory.
 The two things that take resources are each unique note in each instrument and the overall length of the music.
 Music of a few minutes long with a variety of notes in a few different instruments work with no problem on all devices that have been tested.